Mrkhan9914626/Research_agent/README.md

 # Research Agent

-This project is a multi-agent research assistant built with Chainlit, Firecrawl, and OpenAI models.
+This project is a multi-agent research assistant built with Chainlit, Firecrawl, and Gemini models.
 It automates the process of researching a topic by breaking it down into a series of steps, each handled by a specialized agent.

 ## Features